createcandle/configuration-files/boot/firmware/readme.txt

 hostname.txt 			# The word inside this file will become the hostname.
-Must be one single word in lower case. candle_skip_store_check.txt	# Disables a check that ensures the Candle Store addon is always (re-)enabled at boot candle_skip_out_of_memory_check.txt	# Disables a check that automatically enables safe-boot if the system completely runs out of memory at some point.
+Must be one single word in lower case. candle_skip_store_check.txt	# Disables a check that ensures the Candle Store addon is always (re-)enabled at boot candle_skip_out_of_memory_check.txt	# Disables a check that automatically enables safe-boot if the system completely runs out of memory at some point. candle_disabled.txt		# If this file exists, then Candle will not start.

 # HOTSPOT
 candle_hotspot.txt 			# If present, Candle will start a guest WiFi network for your wifi-based smart home devices.